 Commencement Stage Crossing Details

-- 2021 and 2020 graduates will be invited to participate in the in-person individual, private Stage Crossing experience.
-This procession will be specific to each graduate.
+- 2021 and 2020 graduates were invited to participate in the in-person individual, private Stage Crossing experience.
+This procession was specific to each graduate.

-- Stage Crossings will take place Monday, May 10 – Monday, May 17 at the Krannert Center for the Performing Arts.
+- Stage Crossings took place Monday, May 10 – Monday, May 17 at the Krannert Center for the Performing Arts.

-- Graduates will sign up for a 15-minute time slot on one of these days.
-During the time slot, the graduate’s name will be announced as they cross a stage.
+- Graduates signed up for a 15-minute time slot on one of those days.
+During the time slot, the graduate’s name was announced as they crossed a stage.

-- This celebration will not be college or unit-specific, offering graduates maximum flexibility to choose a timeframe most convenient for them.
+- This celebration was not college or unit-specific, offering graduates maximum flexibility to choose a timeframe most convenient for them.

-- Guests will be allowed to photograph their graduate.
+- Guests were allowed to photograph their graduate.

-- Professional photographers will also be present to take formal portraits, and videographers will livestream and record the Stage Crossings.
+- Professional photographers were also present to take formal portraits, and videographers livestreamed and recorded the Stage Crossings.

-- There will be mandatory COVID-19 safety protocols for all who participate, including wearing face coverings and practicing social distancing.
-Additional information about these safety protocols will also be shared directly with graduates as they are finalized.
+- There were mandatory COVID-19 safety protocols for all who participated, including wearing face coverings and practicing social distancing.

 All of our decisions related to events continue to be guided by the directives from the Illinois Department of Public Health and advice of our local public health officials.
-Graduates who cannot or choose not to attend the Stage Crossings are welcome to participate in the online celebration and other virtual experiences for graduates.
+Graduates who were unable to or choose not to attend the Stage Crossings were welcome to participate in the online celebration and other virtual experiences for graduates.

 Graduates and registration